Token Budget Watchdog: Embedded-Systems Patterns for LLM Operations

 Use Cases

-- Test fallback behavior under different deadlines — set a tight deadline (2000ms) and watch which models in your chain can actually meet it
+- Test fallback behavior under different deadlines — set a tight deadline (2000ms) and see which models in your chain can actually meet it

-- Demonstrate production AI ops to stakeholders — show non-engineers what a real LLM call looks like with telemetry, not just "send and pray"
+- Show production AI ops to stakeholders — let non-engineers see what a real LLM call looks like with telemetry, not just "send and pray"

-- Calibrate your own production fallback chain — the architecture shown is reproducible.
+- Calibrate your own production fallback chain — the architecture shown is repeatable.
 Use the same pattern in your codebase

 From Web LLM to True Embedded

-The Watchdog demonstrates real-time patterns for cloud-LLM calls.
-The actual embedded version of this — TinyML on microcontrollers (ESP32, STM32, RP2040), where the AI runs on the chip, the deadlines are in microseconds, and there is no network — is service #26 in the catalog.
+The Watchdog shows real-time patterns for cloud LLM calls.
+The true embedded version, TinyML on microcontrollers (ESP32, STM32, RP2040), is service #26 in the catalog.
+With TinyML, the AI runs on the chip.
+Deadlines are in microseconds.
+There is no network.
 Same patterns.
 Different layer of the stack.
 Battery-aware, deterministic, no cloud roundtrip.

-For LLM applications that need real-time guarantees — voice agents, real-time assistants, latency-sensitive UIs — see the paid service.
+If your LLM app needs real-time guarantees (voice agents, real-time assistants, latency-sensitive UIs), see the paid service.
 The embedded-systems discipline scales from microcontrollers to GPU clusters.
 The patterns are the same.
 The deployment is custom.

 Run the Watchdog Live